-- Many scenes appear of course in both condensations.
-In those scenes the plot in FJ is usually just condensed but in SR both the plot and the dialogue sometimes deviates from the film, for instance in the cab scene.
-The dialogue in FJ is mostly closer to the film.
-This also means that these scenes in FJ also are closer to the novel. - Some scenes that are omitted in FJ appears, sometimes with changes, in SR. For instance, scenes and dialogue/gags between George Burns and Gracie Allen are given plenty of space in SR but are excluded in FJ.
-Reggie and the madrigal singers are also given space in SR. - Some scenes are omitted in SR but not in FJ, for instance the sweepstake in the beginning of the film that is instead told about by Alyce in the cab. - There are also some scenes that are added in SR but doesn't appear in the film.
-For instance a scene with George and Gracie discussing trays of food.
-In FJ this type of additions examples are very insignificant as I accounted for above.
+- In SR both the plot and the dialogue deviate from the film, for instance in the cab scene. - Alyce had met an American man, but was hardly in love with him in SR as in the film and FJ. - Some scenes that are omitted in FJ appears, sometimes with changes, in SR. For instance, scenes and dialogue/gags between George Burns and Gracie Allen are given plenty of space in SR but are excluded in FJ.
+Reggie and the madrigal singers are also given space in SR. - Some scenes are omitted in SR but not in FJ, for instance the sweepstake in the beginning of the film that is instead mentioned by Alyce in the cab. - There are also some scenes that are added in SR but doesn't appear in the film.
+For instance, a scene with George and Gracie discussing trays of food.

-The condensation in FJ is much more true to the film but also to the novel.
-The story in SR is said to be based on a screenplay by Morrie Riskin.
-How many different screenplays were there?
-Riskin is not given any credit in the pretexts in film and his name is not mentioned by either Taves or the IMDb.
-This makes me wonder what contribution Riskin made to the script and to the film.
-Riskin (also spelled Ryskind) was a screenwriter, for instance for films with the Marx Brothers, perhaps the most important of them was A Night at the Opera 1935.
+The condensation in FJ is quite true to the film but also to the novel.
+The text in SR is written by Morrie Riskin, based on "the screenplay".
+But there were different versions of the screenplay.
+Did he use the final one?
+Riskin was a screenwriter (for instance for films with the Marx Brothers, perhaps the most important of them was A Night at the Opera 1935).
 There are similarities in the crazy type of humor in the dialogue in Marx Brothers films and that in the dialogues between Allen and Burns in A Damsel in Distress!
-This humor is quite another than Wodehouses own and like Taves I have above expressed doubts about that Wodehouse wrote these dialogues.
-Maybe the main contributions by Riskin were the Burns-Allen dialogues?
-As the SR-condensation is based on "his" screenplay this could also explain why these scenes are gives so much space here.
-Maybe Riskin even was the anonymous editor of the SR story?
+This humor is different from Wodehouses own and like Taves I have above expressed doubts about if Wodehouse wrote these dialogues.
+Riskin maybe was one of the anonymous screenwriters that were involved according to Burnip?
+I could imagine that he with his background wrote Burns-Allen dialogues?
+But this is just a speculation.
+A Riskin involvement in Burns-Allen scenes could explain why these scenes are gives so much space in his condensation?

-Anyhow, the story in Filmjournalen is very clearly NOT a translation from Screen Romances, but an independent condensation, more close to the film and to the novel.
+Anyhow, the story in FJ is very clearly NOT a translation from SR. They are two independent condensations, and the one in FJ is closer to both the film and the novel than the SR story is.